BedHedd/dougpt/README.md

-# Project Template Repo
+# dougpt
-## Background
+## background
-Welcome to the template repository!
-I created this template repo so that as I start new projects, it is much faster to share to others
+Welcome to the dougpt repo!
+I created this repo to make a ai based on dougdoug's twitch chat,

-## Getting Started
+## getting started
 This repo uses git submodules to embed other repos.
 To get started, clone the repository and initialize the submodules:

 If you would like a quick one line clone, you can use the following command: